Morshi: Railway

 Narkhed and Amravati towns in Maharashtra's orange belt have waited for more than 80 years to be linked by rail.
 The 140-km track was first sanctioned in 1928 under the British, but stayed on the backburner.
 The project was revived only in 1993–94 and a budget of Rs 2.84 billion approved.

 Afterwards, Prime Minister P.V.
 Narasimha Rao laid the foundation stone; however, political activities stalled the project for many more years.

 In September 2008, when President Pratibha Patil inaugurated the New Amravati railway station, it seemed as if the project would be completed soon.
 Nevertheless, this appears to be far from reality, and it was not until November 2009 when the Railway Ministry announced the link would be inaugurated in December 2010.

 Narkhed-Amravati line is ready in January 2014.
 Railways are now available to travel from Narkhed to Bhusaval.
 Morshi's railway station has given the name Morshi railway station.
 The railway station is 2 km from the centre of the Morshi city.

 The Amravati - Chandur Bazar - Morshi - Warud - Narkher railway track is electrified.
-People of Morshi can travel by train to cities such as Amravati, Akola, Shegaon, Bhusawal, Hingoli, Nanded, Hyderabad, Narkher, Warud, Chandur Bazar, Badnera, Indore, Jaipur, Bhopal, Banglore.
+People of Morshi can travel by train to cities such as Amravati, Akola, Shegaon, Bhusawal, Hingoli, Nanded, Hyderabad, Narkher, Warud, Chandur Bazar, Badnera, Indore, Jaipur, Bhopal, Bangalore.